marshallward/mom6-gpu-report/gpu_report.rst

 * (Runtime) "partially present"

-  Typically this means that an array is not on the device.
+  Typically this means that an array is not on the device or an allocated array or array section hasn't been freed e.g. in an exit data statement.

 *